I remember being chastised by my parents to “act my age.” What they probably meant was to stop talking, which I did a lot.

 “Just recently in my 30s when my grandparent passed away.
 It made me realize that my parents are now really the oldest generation and then me.”

-“It was my 30th birthday and my youngest sons 4th Birthday.
-We were taking big brother to school and were hit from behind pushed up into a car in front of us.
-No one was hurt and I had not been excited about turning 30.
-It seemed so old to me at the time.
-I quickly decided I was glad to be 30 and all that came with it LOL!”
+“It was my 30th birthday and my youngest son’s 4th Birthday.
+We were taking big brother to school and were hit from behind, hitting the car in front of us.
+No one was hurt, thank God.
+I’d not been excited about turning 30.
+I quickly decided I was glad to be 30 and all that came with it LOL!

 “Mostly I think it was just not having ‘little kids’ anymore.
 But, in June our 1st grandson was born so all is good ❤️”